DamienYule/notable-challenge-back-end/README.md

 		}

 ```
-- Change the minutes on time to not be a devision of 15 and see what happens.
+- Change the minutes on your time variable to not be a devision of 15 and see what happens.
 - Post the same date and time 3 times and see what happens.